 - Coconut Mango Breakfast Farro from I Heart Eating

-Have you tried farro?
+Have you tried cooking farro?
 What’s your favorite way to eat it?
 I’d love more ideas!